IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - One of the more popular of the councilors, often makes public appearances.
 - Softer/more optimistic on Kevara, sometimes called a sellout
 - Corrupt.
 In charge of tax collection on agriculture, has been cutting taxes on his own groves
+	- Faking tax breaks for funds used to "revitalize saltwood groves" - in reality has not been expanding groves much.
+Has been trying to buy out Orin Skymark's lands as part of supposed revitalization

 Kingfisher (treasury/commerce): she.
 Distant, refined, calculating.
 - Identity: Qrystrin Eledeia.
 Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.